HaraniArumalla/MULTIPLEX-THEATER-ONLINE-BOOKING-SYSTEM/README.md

 Java,HTML,CSS,Angular.
 # Features:
 In this System we have created,
-Customer Registration page- Customer can Register with Name.
+->Customer Registration page- Customer can Register with Name.
-Login page- In this Customer can login and book the seats.
+->Login page- In this Customer can login and book the seats.
-Check availabilty page-In this after login,the customer can search Movie From MovieList and check the seats available or not.
+->Check availabilty page-In this after login,the customer can search Movie From MovieList and check the seats available or not.
 If ticket is available then they can book the tickets.
-Book tickets-Customer can book the ticktes by specifying the username and phonenumber.
+->Book tickets-Customer can book the ticktes by specifying the username and phonenumber.
 Along with this,we added payment methods also in order to do payments through UPI and book the Movietickets.
 # Usage:
 we propose a system which is more reliable, entertaining and easy than the present system.
 Our solution targets the customers those who do not spare time to stand in queue  for  booking  tickets, So that We  propose  an  easy  way  of  ordering  and paying for the tickets without any delays and inconvenience.